Gray Area Drinking: What It Is, Signs, and Why So Many People Are Rethinking Alcohol

 But over time, some begin asking a different question:

-Is this actually the best version of my life?
+Is this actually the best version of me?

 Signs You Might Be a Gray Area Drinker